Kfar Kila, Lebanon: Modern era

 The total population of the village is about 14,500.
 The occupants' number increases dramatically during summer.
 Its altitude is around 700 m from sea level.

 Many developments are currently taking place due to the efforts and the determination of the municipality side by side with the people in order to mitigate the problems that accumulated over the years from central government indifference, civil war, occupation and border wars.

 Following the 1982 Israeli invasion Kafr Kila became part of the Israeli security zone.
 On 11 September 1989 three IDF soldiers were wounded in an ambush in Kafr Kila.
 The Lebanese Communist Party claimed responsibility.
 Two of the attackers were killed.

-Hezbollah's participation in the Gaza war, backing Hamas and attacking Israel, escalated the border zone into an active war zone characterized by frequent cross-border attacks.
-As a result, almost all the village's residents have left.

-On October 1, 2024, the IDF claimed that since the onset of the Israel–Hezbollah conflict in October 2023 and leading up to the October 2024 ground operation, it has destroyed 158 Hezbollah targets in Kfar Kila, including 28 lookout posts and an array of weapons.
+During the Israel–Hezbollah conflict, much of the village's population was displaced.
+Israeli artillery barrages also destroyed many of the buildings.
+During the 2024 Israeli invasion of Lebanon, the IDF claimed it has destroyed 158 Hezbollah targets in the preceding months in Kfar Kila, including 28 lookout posts and an array of weapons.